parthibarajan-mr/Module20/README.md

 What Features Mattered in Predicting Attrition?
 From the classification report and general intuition:

-Age: Often linked with career transitions, promotions, or retirement.
+Age: Often linked with career transitions, promotions, or retirement

-Length of service: Correlates with job satisfaction and burnout.
+Length of service: Correlates with job satisfaction and burnout

-Job title category / City size: May reflect job security and living costs.
+Job title category / City size: May reflect job security and living costs

 Check:
 pd.Series(best_rf.named_steps['classifier'].feature_importances_, index=X.columns).sort_values(ascending=False)